mjkim21-dev/mjkim21-dev.github.io/docs/index.md

 </center>

 ## Introduction
 This website holds all the data and processes from my individual part of the EGR 304 M/W 1:30 pm section of Team 211.
-The main team project aims to help homeowners with plant care, so my system is tailored to the motor and speakers of the team project.
+The main team project aims to assist homeowners with plant care, so my system is designed to complement the motor and speakers used in the team project.

 ### Project Summary
 For the project, my board includes a Solenoid valve and a Speaker system, so I am supposed to receive two signals (one power and one analog) from the main board.
 The analog signal goes to the speaker to allow for more diverse sounds and alarms, while the power opens the solenoid.
 You can read more from the [team report.](https://egr304-2025-f-211.github.io/)